Luis Buñuel: 1938–1945: United States

-In 1942, Buñuel applied for American citizenship, because he anticipated that MoMA would soon be put under federal control.
-But that same year, Dalí published his autobiography, The Secret Life of Salvador Dalí, in which he made it clear that he had split with Buñuel because the latter was a Communist and an atheist.
+In 1942, Buñuel applied for American citizenship because he anticipated that MoMA would be put under federal control.
+This same year, Dalí published his autobiography The Secret Life of Salvador Dalí, in which he made it clear that he had split with Buñuel because the latter was a Communist and an atheist.
 News of this reached Archbishop Spellman, who angrily confronted Barry with the question: "Are you aware that you are harbouring in this Museum the Antichrist, the man who made a blasphemous film L'Age d'Or?"
 At the same time, a campaign on the part of Hollywood, through its industry trade paper, the Motion Picture Herald, to undermine the MoMA film unit resulted in a 66% reduction in the department's budget and Buñuel felt himself compelled to resign.
 In 1944, he returned to Hollywood for the third time, this time as Spanish Dubbing Producer for Warner Brothers.
 Before leaving New York City, he confronted Dalí at his hotel, the Sherry Netherland, to tell the painter about the damage his book had done and then shoot him in the knee.
 Buñuel did not carry out the violent part of his plan.
 Dalí explained himself by saying: "I did not write my book to put YOU on a pedestal.
 I wrote it to put ME on a pedestal".

 Buñuel's first dubbing assignment on returning to Hollywood was My Reputation, a Barbara Stanwyck picture which became El Que Diran in Buñuel's hands.
 In addition to his dubbing work, Buñuel attempted to develop a number of independent projects: